CephalofairGames/frosthaven-faq/index.md

 - Level 3 - <span class="hidden">This building effect reduces the level penalties by 10 each, so each one is 15 gold instead of 25 gold.
 There's no level penalty for Level 1/X cards, so the building can't reduce its level penalty.</span>
 - Level 4 - <span class="hidden">This building effect reduces the additional enhancement penalties by 25 each, so each penalty is 50 gold instead of 75 gold.
 There's no additional enhancement penalty for actions getting their first enhancement, so those costs can't be reduced.</span>

 **Building 74** <span class="hidden">The Ancient Coins are gained one at a time through the special loot cards and other events.
-They should be considered party items, don't belong to individual characters, and never return to any Supply.
+They give you only the amount of gold dictated by the section you read when you find one.
+The Ancient Coins should be considered party items, don't belong to individual characters, and never return to any Supply.
 Level 3 should have a building prerequisite of already owning the first three Ancient Coins.
 It cannot be upgraded to this level until that prerequisite is met.</span>

 **Building 81** - See section <a href="#page_43">4.3</a> for all questions related to this building.